Fiend Hunt Top Character/Costume Picks

 |

-Olstein is occasionally used with characters where the bulk of their damage happens every other turn.
-The Fiend Scholar's SP recovery is an added bonus for Olivier. |
+Olstein is very rarely used.
+Sage of Blue Clouds can be used as a chainer for characters where the bulk of their damage happens every other turn, needs the range and CD pots to be useful.
+The damage mitigation via stat reduction can be very useful at high levels.
+The Fiend Scholar's SP recovery is an added bonus. |

 Damage Characters